 Glancing backward, we notice the selection or election of Abraham and certain of his offspring as the channels through which the promised Seed, the blesser of all the families of the earth, should come.
 (Gal.
-3: 29.)
-We note also the selection of Israel from among all nations, as the one in whom, typically, God illustrated how the great work for the world should be accomplished-their deliverance from Egypt, their Canaan, their covenants, their laws, their sacrifices for sins, for the blotting out of guilt and for the sprinkling of the people, and their priesthood for the accomplishment of all this, being a miniature and typical representation of the real priesthood and sacrifices for the purifying of the world of mankind.
+3:29) We note also the selection of Israel from among all nations, as the one in whom, typically, God illustrated how the great work for the world should be accomplished-their deliverance from Egypt, their Canaan, their covenants, their laws, their sacrifices for sins, for the blotting out of guilt and for the sprinkling of the people, and their priesthood for the accomplishment of all this, being a miniature and typical representation of the real priesthood and sacrifices for the purifying of the world of mankind.
 God, speaking to the people, said, "You only have I known of all the families of the earth."
-(Amos 3:2.)
-This people alone was recognized until Christ came; yes, and afterwards, for his ministry was confined to them, and he would not permit his disciples to go to others-saving, as he sent them out, "Go not into the way of the Gentiles, and into any city of the Samaritans enter ye not."
-Why so, Lord ?
+(Amos 3:2) This people alone was recognized until Christ came; yes, and afterwards, for his ministry was confined to them, and he would not permit his disciples to go to others-saying, as he sent them out, "Go not into the way of the Gentiles, and into any city of the Samaritans enter ye not."
+Why so, Lord?
 Because, he explains, "I am not sent but to the lost sheep of the house of Israel."
 (Matt.
-10:5, 6; 15:24.)
-All his time was devoted to them until his death, and there was done his first work for the world, the first display of his free and all-abounding grace, which in "due time" shall indeed be a blessing to all.
+10:5,6; 15:24) All his time was devoted to them until his death, and there was done his first work for the world, the first display of his free and all-abounding grace, which in "due time" shall indeed be a blessing to all.

 This, God's grandest gift, was not limited to nation or class.
-It was not for Israel only, but for all the world; for Jesus Christ, by the grace of God, tasted death for every man.-Heb.
-2:9.

-And now also, in the Gospel age, a certain sort of election obtains.
-Some parts of the world are more favored with the gospel (which is free to all who hear) than others.
+It was not for Israel only, but for all the world; for Jesus Christ, by the grace of God, tasted death for every man.
+Heb.
+2:9 with the gospel (which is free to all who hear) than others.
 Glance at a map of the world and see how small is the portion enlightened or blessed in any appreciable degree by the gospel of Christ.
-Contrast yourself, with your privileges and knowledge, with the millions in heathen darkness to-day, who never heard the call, and who consequently were not called.
+Contrast yourself, with your privileges and knowledge, with the millions in heathen darkness today, who never heard the call, and who consequently were not called.
 When the called-out company (called to be sons of God, heirs of God, and joint-heirs with Jesus Christ our Lord-who have made their calling and election sure) is complete, then the plan of God for the world's salvation will be only beginning.